MarioIannotta/Nomosi/README.md

 ## Why

-Today every app is connected to some backend(s), usually that's achieved through a network layer, generally a singleton, that has the resposability to take an input, perform a network request, parse the response and return a result.
+Today every app is connected to some backend(s), usually that's achieved through a network layer, generally a singleton, that has the responsibility to take an input, perform a network request, parse the response and return a result.

 In complex projects this approach could cause the network layer to be a massive and unmaintainable file with more than 20.000 LOC.
 Yes, that's a true story.

-The idea behind Nomosi is to breakdown the network layer into different *services* where every service represents a remote resource.
+The idea behind Nomosi is to split the network layer into different *services* where every service represents a remote resource.

 Each service is indipendent and atomic making things like module-based app development, client api versioning, working in large teams, testing and maintain the codebase a lot easier.